-Tax credits
+3.6 Tax credits

 Taxpayers can make use of various tax credits.
-To give an idea, we also provide the amounts applicable for 2023.
+To give an idea, we also provide the amounts applicable for 2024.
 However, there is no need to remember those figures for your exam.
+Except for the spouse tax credit, employees can claim all tax credits on a monthly basis if they sign a tax declaration.